tachyonlabs/raspberry_pi_slide_and_video_show/README.md

 2. **Configure your Raspberry Pi to connect to your Wifi if you haven't done so already**

     To download Instagram photos and videos (or for that matter to continue following these instructions) your Raspberry Pi needs to be connected to the Internet.
 If you haven't already done so, do the following to select your Wifi network and enter the password:

     * Here's the [official Raspberry Pi documentation on setting Wifi up via the command line](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md).

     * Or for Raspbian Wheezy and the LXDE GUI desktop, in the Raspberry Pi GUI Menu select `Preferences` and then `WIFI Configuration`.

     * Or for Raspbian Jessie and the Pixel GUI desktop, click the Wifi icon at the top right of the taskbar.

 3. **Configure the Raspberry Pi to allocate more memory to its GPU (graphics processing unit)**

     At one point when I was wrestling with Kivy and video I followed a suggestion to use the instructions on [this RPiconfig page](http://elinux.org/RPiconfig) to add the line
     ```
     gpu_mem=128
     ```
     to the `/boot/config` file.
 For this particular application this may or may not actually make a difference, but you might want to experiment with that or different gpu_mem values.

 4. **Python 3 or Python 2?**

     The Raspberry Pi Instagram Slide and Video Show Python code will work with either Python 3 or Python 2, but as described in the steps below, how you install Kivy and the required Python libraries, and how you run the program, will vary a little depending on which version of Python you want to use.
+Basically, for Python 2 you will be running `python` and `pip`, and for Python 3 `python3` and `pip3`.

 5. **Install the Kivy framework on your Raspberry Pi**